IBM/fiben-benchmark/CONTRIBUTING.md

 We simply ask that when submitting any changes for review, the user must include a sign-off statement in the commit message.

-Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO:
+Here is an example Signed-off-by line, which includes the user's name and email:

 ```
 Signed-off-by: John Doe <john.doe@example.com>